medikoo/modules-webmake/README.md

 Webmake allows you to organize JavaScript code for the browser the same way as you would for Node.js.

-For a more in depth look into JavaScript modules and the reason for _webmake_, see the slides from my presentation at Warsaw's MeetJS:
+For a more in depth look into JavaScript modules and the reason for _Webmake_, see the slides from my presentation at Warsaw's MeetJS:

 **[JavaScript Modules Done Right][slides]**